iamkoch/KBehave/README.md

 }
 ```

-You can also chain multiple teardown actions:
+You can also chain multiple teardown actions and combine with `onFailure`:

 ```kotlin
 "Given a database connection" x {